 Car insurance and dash cameras: what to know

-While historically used in commercial cars like cargo trucks and law enforcement vehicles, dash cameras are starting to become a popular choice for drivers of passenger vehicles.
-These cameras are typically mounted to the dashboard of your car and face the windshield, capturing your journey in real-time.
+While historically used in commercial vehicles like cargo trucks and law enforcement vehicles, dash cameras are becoming a popular choice for drivers of passenger vehicles.
+These cameras are typically mounted on your car's dashboard and face the windshield, capturing your journey in real time.
 Let’s explore the potential benefits of dash cams and how having one could affect your auto insurance.

 The case for dash cameras

-Dash cams provide indisputable proof of events, allowing the insurance claim to be more cut and dry and forcing the other party to be truthful.
-Dash cams may also record collisions involving other cars within sight of the camera, so they are potentially beneficial to other motorists as well.
+Dash cams provide indisputable proof of events, making insurance claims more cut-and-dry and forcing the other party to be truthful.
+Dash cams may also record collisions involving other cars within the camera's field of view, so they are potentially beneficial to other motorists as well.

 5 reasons to use dash cams